octo-utils/inkly/README.md

 if you pass string to the first parameter, this function will simply returns a `Text` node.

-if you pass array to the first parameter, this function will simply returns a `React.Fragment` node.
+if you pass array to the first parameter, this function will simply returns a `Box` node with default props.

 these features may help you write less code.